 Wells Fargo Advantage Large Cap Growth Fund (Administrator Class): This fund primarily invests in large high potential growth companies in rapidly expanding industries.
-It may also invest up to 25% of assets in securities domiciled outside the U.S. During 2012, Wells Fargo Advantage Large Cap Growth Fund was added to the investment option as a replacement for American Funds-The Growth Fund of America.
-Amounts previously invested in the Growth Fund of America were transferred to this new fund.
+It may also invest up to 25% of assets in securities domiciled outside the U.S.

 SSgA Russell 2000 Index Strategy Fund: This fund is designed to match the risk and return of the Russell 2000 Index, a broadly based average of the U.S. equity market.